LilithTundrus/e621-API-Docs/docs/Comments.md

 Rettrieve a set of comments based on the given parameters.
 If none are given you receive the most recent comments made.

-25 comments are returned per page and this is not configurable

 Base URL is `https://e621.net/comment/index.json`

+**Note**: 25 comments are returned per page and this is not configurable

 #### Parameters